heloise-viegas/Go-Crud-API/README.md

 Prerequisites
 get mux package i.e go get 	"github.com/gorilla/mux".
-This needs to be done inside the project folder.Also command will work only where go is installed .i.e you need to create the project onside go>src
+This needs to be done inside the project folder.Also command will work only where go is installed .i.e you need to create the project inside go>src

 STRUCTS
 - can hold different data types